creativescala/creative-scala/src/pages/generative/index.md

 In this chapter we'll explore techniques from generative art, which will in turn allow us to explore key concepts for functional programming.
 We'll see:

-- methods for composing complex data that go beyond `map` we learned about in the previous chapter; and
+- uses for `map` and `flatMap` that go beyond manipulating collections of data that we've seen in the previous chapters;
 - how we can handle side effects without breaking substitution; and
 - some interesting, and possibly beautiful, images that combine elements of structure and randomness.